 The Institute complies with the Indiana Vigo County Clean Indoor Air Ordinance which prohibits smoking in all enclosed interior areas including offices.
-In addition, in order to preserve this environment in all interior areas, smoking is also not permitted within a 30 foot radius of the exterior of any building entrance.
+In addition, to comply with the Indiana Smoke Free Air Law and in order to preserve this environment in all interior areas, smoking is also not permitted within a 30 foot radius of the exterior of any building entrance.
 This is to avoid the unintended consequence of smoke drifting into the building via opened entrances or air intakes.

 2.08 Drug Free Workplace Policy